stevencpp/cpp_modules/README.md

 The ninja extension is currently faster and better tested than the MSBuild extension.

 Since currently the targets that generate headers are built before scanning, those targets cannot use modules.

+Importing modules from external pre-built libraries is not is not yet supported.